Secret-chest/scratch2python/TODOs/bugs.md

 ## ❎ In progress

+- [ ] Reject key events for a block already running
 - [ ] Revisit keypress checks
 - [ ] Empty key events set (all keys!)
 - [ ] Cannot use multiple event handlers for one key